Alexander is a professional engineer who specializes in the construction of affordable houses and structures using recycled materials.

 So What is a Welding Electrode?

-Before we move to the intrinsic details of welding tools and electrodes, let's first understand the meaning.
+Before we move to the intrinsic details of welding tools and electrodes, let's first understand the meaning of a welding electrode.

-So what is Welding Electrode?
-In chemical terms, an electrode is a chemical element used to conduct electric current through to metals so as to combine it, otherwise, shape them.
-In layman's terms, it's a hot rod used to smelt and join two metals using electric current that sparks during use.
+So what is a welding electrode?
+In chemical terms, an electrode is a chemical element used to conduct electric current from a welding machine of your choice, through to the materials that are to be welded, so as to fuse them in a weld, otherwise, shape them.
+In layman's terms, it's a hot rod used to smelt and join two metals using electric current.